OEM Vs OE Vs Genuine Vs Aftermarket Parts

-Car manufacturer mostly make the body, frame and major engine components; the rest are often contracted out to auto part manufacturers.
+Car manufacturers mostly make the body, frame, and major engine components; the rest are often contracted out to auto part manufacturers.

 Hella, Beru, Bosch, Bilstein, Mahle, Mann are all Original equipment manufacturers (OEM) or Original Equipment Suppliers (OES) to Porsche.